 How do you Get Peyronie’s Disease?

-Doctors are not sure of the cause of Peyronie’s Disease, but they believe it is due to some sort of injury to the penis that causes internal bleeding.
-The National Institutes of Health estimates this disease effects around 1% of all men, and effects mosly middle aged men.
+Doctors are not sure of the cause of Peyronie’s Disease, but they believe it is due to some sort of injury to the penis that causes internal bleeding, and the scarring as the injury heals results in the curvature of the penis when erect.
+The National Institutes of Health estimates this disease effects around 1% of all men, and effects mostly middle aged men.
 The healing of the damaged Corpora Cavernosa tissue causes scar tissue or bumps, called plaque to form that results in the penis bending upward when erect.
 There is no sign of the condition when the penis is non-erect or flaccid.

 Effects of Peyronies Disease

 The effects of Peyronies Disease can range from mild to severe.
-In most cases, Peyronie’s Disease does not significantly impact a man’s ability to get an erection or engage in sexual intercourse.
+In most cases, this condition does not significantly impact a man’s ability to get an erection or engage in sexual intercourse.
 The pain associated with this disease will usually decrease or disappear over time, yet the curved penis may remain.
 These men are considered to have a mild case of this sexual dysfunction disease.